Inform 7 Concepts and Strategies

 - Rules associated with each action can make changes to the state of the game.
 For example, an open action might update the state of a cupboard from being “closed” to “open”; an eat action might increment a variable associated with the player’s hunger level.
 The objects and values that form the game’s state are defined in the source code along with the actions and the rules.

 - In addition to updating the game state, the rules cause a representation of the game’s state to be displayed to the user.
 (I.e., after typing in a command, the game will show you the results of that command.)
-The programmer makes decisions about what information gets displayed and how it’s displayed.
+Inform itself takes care of this for you for the most part, but as the programmer you can write code that takes over the process at various points and in various ways.

 - Repeat from 1.